Vicarious liability

 Nature and operation of vicarious liability

-Broadly, by virtue of the doctrine of vicarious liability, an employer is liable for an employee’s negligent actions if they were committed in the course or scope of the employee’s employment or are closely connected with what the employee is authorised by the employer to do.
+Broadly, under the doctrine of vicarious liability, an employer is liable for an employee’s tortious acts if they were committed in the course of the employee’s employment or are closely connected with what the employee is authorised by the employer to do.

 To view the latest version of this document and thousands of others like it, sign-in with LexisNexis or register for a free trial.